MUKUL-PRASAD-SIGH/MUKUL-S-PORTFOLIO/README.md

 ## Deployment

-This project is deployed on Vercel.
-You can view the live version at: [Vercel URL]
+This project is deployed on Netlify.
+You can view the live version at: mukulprasad.netlify.app

 ## Local Development